 The COLOR VOWEL Chart was initially conceived by Karen Taylor in 1999.
 She made her first chart out of poster board, construction paper, and Velcro, and despite its crude form, Karen’s international teaching assistants appreciated the way it helped them to pronounce academic and technical vocabulary.
-Karen met Shirley Thompson in 2000.
+Around that same time, Karen met Shirley Thompson.
 Quickly recognizing their shared interest in pronunciation, multi-modal instruction and brain-based learning, Karen and Shirley started meeting regularly to share ideas and further develop the Color Vowel Chart.

 Karen and Shirley perfected the Chart with input from hundreds of ESL students and teachers at American University, George Washington University, and the University of Maryland College Park.
 Dr. Robin Barr, Linguist In Residence at American University, has worked continuously with Karen and Shirley over the years to help ensure that the Color Vowel Chart is both linguistically accurate and accessible to teachers and learners.